oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-The transmission of authorization codes MUST be made over a secure channel, and the client MUST require the use of TLS with its redirection URI if the URI identifies a network resource.
+The transmission of authorization codes MUST be made over a secure channel, and the client MUST require the use of TLS with its redirect URI if the URI identifies a network resource.
 Since authorization codes are transmitted via user-agent redirections, they could potentially be disclosed through user-agent history and HTTP referrer headers.